Mihaihorho/shop/README.md

 # Shop Management API

 This is a Spring Boot based backend application for managing a shop.
-It provides an API for managing products and orders.
+It provides a role-based API with basic authentication for managing products and orders.

 ## Features

 - Add, find, update, and delete products.
 - Add, find, complete, cancel, and delete orders.
+- Add users with roles
 - Unit tests for service layer.

 ## Technologies Used